mlumanis/shopapp/README.md

 In order to optimise queries and storage, we can us UUIDs  as binary(16).
 For purpose of this task I used traditional relational DB, so I used UUIDs  along with database generated Ids which are Primary Keys, so we can have multiple database source without conflicting IDs.
 It also improves performance of insertions to our relational database.
-It's faster to append record to database where INTEGER is PRIMARY KEY than VARCHAR.
+It's faster to append record to a database where INTEGER is PRIMARY KEY instead of VARCHAR(uuid).

 ### Alternative solution for DB models
 We could use Hibernate Envers for Product auditing, we could simply store BigDecimal price instead of priceList.